 You may arrange to have your alarm company call you or another designated person first, instead of the police, when your alarm is activated.
 This is known as verification.

 If you expect workers, real estate agents, delivery persons, etc., you should not set your alarm.
 If you must set your alarm, meet with the people at your site to deactivate the alarm.

 If your system sends a duress signal when an incorrect code is entered, you might consider having that feature disconnected.
 Often in a rush to arm or disarm the alarm, an incorrect code is entered and the police are dispatched.

 Be sure that doors and windows are tight fitting.
 Adjust hinges and strike plates so the door only moves about ¼ inch when pulled or pushed on.
 Have an alarming delay of at least 45 seconds on all doors.

 The Alarm Tracking Coordinator for the Honolulu Police Department may be contacted at (808)723-3275.

 The Honolulu Police Department would like to thank you for taking the time to read and consider this information.
 We ask for your continued support in our efforts to reduce the number of false alarms on Oahu.

-Community minded citizens like yourselves, in partnership with the alarm companies and the police can overcome the problems associated with excessive false alarms.
-Our island community will be a better place to live and work as a result.
+Community-minded citizens, in partnership with the alarm companies and the police, can overcome the problems associated with excessive false alarms.